enkidevs/curriculum/Web/HTML/best-practices/quote-attribute-values.md

 Click Me
 ```

-Many people find this feature useful because it saves them time to from typing quotations.
+Many people find this feature useful because it saves them time from typing quotations.

-Also, not putting quotation saves on bytes required for a page to load.
+Also, not putting quotation marks saves on bytes required for a page to load.

 Nevertheless, there are numerous reasons why you should still use quotations: